rjframe/surf-vcr/README.md

 Either in your application or the relevant test, register the middleware with your application in `Record` mode.
 You will connect to a functioning server and record all requests and responses to a file.
-You can safely record multiple HTTP sessions (tests) into the same file concurrently.
+You can safely replay and record multiple HTTP sessions (tests) with the same file concurrently.

 Surf-vcr must be registered **after** any other middleware that modifies the `Request` or `Response`; otherwise it will not see their modifications and